-6 Types of car insurance fraud
+6 types of car insurance fraud

 What is car insurance fraud?

 Car insurance fraud is what occurs when someone lies or makes an omission to get a better insurance rate or receive a larger claim payout.
 Car insurance fraud examples could include a simple lie, like listing a false ZIP code on your policy information to get a lower rate, or something as serious as deliberately causing an accident to receive an insurance payout.
+These types of fraud are sometimes called “premium leakage.”

 According to Jim Quiggle, communications director for the Coalition Against Insurance Fraud (CAIF), insurance fraud is a “major league crime involving a wide variety of schemes.”
 Even as an everyday driver, it could help to know what it looks like.

-Common types of car insurance fraud
+6 Common types of car insurance fraud

-Counterfeit airbags
+1. Counterfeit airbags

-Staged accidents
+2. Staged accidents

 The National Insurance Crime Bureau (NICB) referred to staged accidents as a “big business” that drivers should know how to spot and handle.
 They include any incidents where a driver intentionally or strategically causes a collision with another vehicle to receive a fraudulent insurance payout.
 The incident’s facts are often inflated or misrepresented to result in the unsuspecting driver being at fault.

 Staged accident claims may result in claims ranging from $2,000-$10,000, but some fraud rings may work collectively to receive even more, resulting in hundreds of thousands of dollars in total.
 For policyholders in South Carolina, which ranked seventh in the nation for most staged accidents, these schemes caused premium increases of around 8.9 percent across 10 major providers in the state.
+The FBI estimates that staged accidents cost insurance companies as much as $20 billion per year.
+According to the Coalition Against Insurance Fraud, it is estimated that staged accidents account for about 10 percent of losses related to property damage or injury.

 NICB says common types of staged crashes include:

-If you ever suspect you are part of a staged accident, NICB recommends that you document the extent of damage and the number of passengers involved in case false claims are made.
-Additionally, it is recommended that you be wary of individuals offering advice and services that were not requested, including post-accident medical advice and towing services.
+If you ever suspect you are part of a staged accident, the NICB recommends that you document the extent of damage and the number of passengers involved in case false claims are made.
+Additionally, it is recommended that you be wary of individuals offering advice and services that were not requested, including post-accident medical or legal advice and towing services.

-Agent fraud
+3. Agent fraud

 Most insurance professionals are honest, but if you buy your car insurance coverage through an agent who has the potential to commit car insurance fraud, it can cost you.

 CAIF says one of the worst-case scenarios involves a dishonest insurance professional who steals your premiums.
 The unscrupulous agent pockets your money and doesn’t set up the coverage, so when an accident occurs, you find that you have no insurance to pay your claim and must cover the loss on your own.
+This is sometimes called premium diversion, and the FBI says it is one of the most common forms of insurance fraud.

 Another common practice is known as “sliding,” in which an unethical agent slips extra coverage that you didn’t want into your policy.
 This particularly sneaky form of auto insurance fraud can add a few hundred dollars a year to your premiums while padding the agent’s commission.
+Vigilant drivers who investigate their agents ahead of time and keep a close eye on what they’re buying are less likely to fall victim to sliding scams.

 To avoid premium theft, drivers should work with trusted agents and always verify their coverage independently with the insurer.
 Some ways you could go about finding a trusted agent include:

-Windshield replacement rip-offs
+4. Windshield replacement rip-offs

-Windshield replacement deductibles may vary by state, insurer, and policy.
+Windshield replacement deductibles may vary by state, insurer and policy.
 However, three states — Florida, Kentucky and South Carolina — do not allow insurance companies to charge a deductible for windshield replacement.
 Unscrupulous glass replacement contractors in these states have used this as an opportunity to trick customers into having their windshields replaced even if minimal damage is present.

 According to Farmers Insurance, the windshield replacement offer is almost always a scam.
 And the risks may be more significant than many people realize.
 First, the quality of the replacement windshield and the repair work usually is subpar, which means you could be putting your safety at risk when driving your vehicle.
-This scam can also do a number on your insurance coverage, says Quiggle, as it could lead to increased rates or policy cancellation.
+This scam can also do a number on your insurance coverage, says Quiggle, as it could lead to increased rates or policy nonrenewal.

-Towing scams
+5. Towing scams

 At first glance, a tow truck appearing after an accident or breakdown may seem like good luck.
 But if you did not call for a tow, there is a good chance it is what authorities call a “bandit” tow truck.
 A bandit tow service will likely request that your vehicle be brought to their shop, where they will demand you pay them hundreds of dollars to repair and release the vehicle.
+The NICB has warned these scams have become particularly prevalent in large cities including Chicago and Houston.

 You should be wary of any towing service that does not offer information about themselves, their services or how they were informed about your accident.
 There are several easy ways to protect yourself against becoming a victim of these scams.